 Simplified business model – The business process with Amazon is far easier through Vendor central than through Seller central.
-All that is required of you is selling the large orders, filling purchase orders, shipping inventory to the warehouse, and billing.
+All that is required of you is selling the large orders, filling purchase orders, shipping inventory to the Amazon warehouse, and billing.
 You do not need to deal with all of the headaches of actually selling, storing, or dealing with customers about broken, lost or unsatisfactory goods.
 You also get to avoid the nuisance of figuring out taxation liabilities.
 This wholesale model allows you to focus on what you do well (manufacturing and creating) and lets Amazon do what they do well (selling and customer service).

 Amazon Vendor Central Cons

 Less control over pricing – Amazon does not firmly adhere to Minimum Advertised Pricing (MAP) guidelines from manufacturers.
 Amazon has complete control of pricing and can adjust pricing whenever they so choose.
 You have far less direct control over pricing as a result.

 Amazon’s Strict Purchase Order Requirements – If you do not follow Amazon’s specific guidelines for filling purchase orders to the T, or if you do not maintain stock or fulfill orders on time, you will face heavy charge backs.

 Slower Payment Terms- Payment occurs via purchase orders rather than individual customer orders.
 Depending on Amazon’s defined terms of payment to vendors, you might not be paid for up to 90 days.
 Payment does not occur the moment your item sells which can result in extreme negative cash flow for long periods of time.
 This model is also typically more expensive than a Seller Central account.